Chart Color Schemes

 Hackett's residents are healthier than average in comparison to broader Australia with a fairly standard level of common health conditions seen across both young and old age cohorts

-Health data shows relatively positive outcomes for Hackett residents, with common health conditions seen across both young and old age cohorts being fairly standard.
-The rate of private health cover is exceptionally high at approximately 69% of the total population (2,292 people), compared to 65.3% in Australian Capital Territory and a national average of 55.3%.
-Mental health issues are the most common medical condition, impacting 10.0% of residents, followed by asthma at 7.6%.
+Health data shows positive outcomes for Hackett residents, with common health conditions seen across both young and old age groups.
+Private health cover is high at approximately 69% of the total population (2,292 people), compared to 65.3% in Australian Capital Territory and a national average of 55.3%.
+Mental health issues and asthma are the most common conditions, impacting 10.0% and 7.6% of residents respectively.

-A total of 67.9% of residents declared themselves completely clear of medical ailments, compared to 70.8% across Australian Capital Territory.
-The area has 15.8% of residents aged 65 and over (521 people), which is higher than the 11.4% in Australian Capital Territory, broadly aligning with the general population's health profile.
+67.9% of residents declare themselves completely clear of medical ailments, compared to 70.8% across Australian Capital Territory.
+The area has 15.8% of residents aged 65 and over (521 people), higher than the 11.4% in Australian Capital Territory.
+This is broadly in line with the general population's health profile.

 Frequently Asked Questions - Health